anyav77/e15/independent-study/README.md

     >offers an extended VideoFile Object with automatically upload and transcoding functionality to your aws elastic transcoding and s3 account. the module extends andrelohmann-silverstripe/mediafiles
     >you need to create an account on https://aws.amazon.com/de/developers/access-keys/ and setup a groups with AmazonS3FullAccess and AmazonElasticTranscoderFullAccess permissions

-    I ran into the error installing AWS on a local server:
+    I ran into the error installing aws_video on a local server:

     ```git
     C:\xampp\htdocs\e15\independent-study\example (master){hg}